 Help your sales teams and customers understand the opportunity costs and risks of not using your products and services.
 Value-based pricing focuses on the gains they would get using your product versus the competitors.

-To sum it up then, I think what I’m saying is we need more of a balance in business.
+To sum it up, I think what I’m saying is we need more of a balance in business.
 We need people in the business to count and protect our money for sure.
-But, we also need people in the business that can make money and find new growth opportunities.
+In addition, we also need people in the business that can make money and find new growth opportunities.
 Yes, I know you have sales and finance teams already, but sales teams are busy selling and finance teams are P & L experts with a limited view on the market.

 Your teams need help to drive profitable revenue growth.
 They need the support of a world-class pricing team to help them.
 A team dedicated to helping them make more profitable sales and deals.
 And you need a world-class pricing team on board.
 They help optimise prices across your products and customer segments.
 They drive consistent and safe EBIT gains in highly competitive and disrupted markets.

-If you really want to improve your pricing in the best way possible, then, you need a diversity of thinking and people who know what they are doing when it comes to value discover and strategic price setting and strategy.
+If you really want to improve your pricing in the best way possible, then, you need a diversity of thinking and people who know what they are doing when it comes to value discovery and strategic price-setting and strategy.

 Improving pricing is a process, not an event.
 Not everyone who puts their hand up to do pricing can do it, often they are the worst option.